Contents

 • seed9 - C code generation flags (indentation style, comment format)

-Most seeds are used directly as bitmasks - the raw uint32_t value is passed as the flag set.
-For enum-like fields (node style, primitive type, C generation flags), the seed is taken modulo the number of valid values to pick one from a predefined list.
+A setup function translates these raw seeds into the actual flag values used by the library.
+Most seeds are used directly as bitmasks.
+For enum-like fields (output style, primitive type, C generation flags), the seed is taken modulo the number of valid values to pick one from a predefined list.
 The extended emitter flags mask off output destination bits to avoid side effects like writing to stdout/stderr/files during fuzzing.
 This means the coverage-guided engine has a direct, transparent mapping between input bytes and every configuration bit.
 When the fuzzer mutates bytes 0-35, it’s directly toggling library features.

-In LLVMFuzzerTestOneInput, the header is extracted at the start of each iteration:
+In the fuzzer entry point, the header is extracted at the start of each iteration:

 int LLVMFuzzerTestOneInput(const uint8_t *data, size_t size) {